AmigaOS: Amiga equipped with various m68k-processors

+Also based upon the original source-code of Commodore's AmigaOS v3.1, the updates of AmigaOS v3.1.4 in 2018 and v3.2 in 2021 also updated the Kickstart was optionally shipped with physical hardware-roms to be installed into the hardware.

+The last version of AmigaOS for classic m68k-equipped Amiga-computers, is thus either Amiga 3.5/3.9 from Haage & Partner (with minimum a 68020-CPU) or the updates of the original AmigaOS with v3.1.4/v3.2 by Hyperion Entertainment (which are valid on all m68k-CPUs down to the original MC68000 in the first Amiga A1000).

 Components

 AmigaOS is a single-user operating system based on a preemptive multitasking kernel, called Exec.
 AmigaOS provides an abstraction of the Amiga's hardware, a disk operating system called AmigaDOS, a windowing system API called Intuition and a desktop file manager called Workbench.

 A command-line interface (CLI), called AmigaShell, is also integrated into the system, though it also is entirely window-based.
 The CLI and Workbench components share the same privileges.
 Notably, AmigaOS lacks any built-in memory protection.

 AmigaOS is formed from two parts, namely, a firmware component called Kickstart and a software portion usually referred to as Workbench.
 Up until AmigaOS 3.1, matching versions of Kickstart and Workbench were typically released together.
-However, since AmigaOS 3.5, the first release after Commodore's demise, only the software component has been updated and the role of Kickstart has been diminished somewhat.

-Firmware updates may still be applied by patching at system boot.
+However, since AmigaOS 3.5, the first release after Commodore's demise, only the software component has been updated and the need of Kickstarts being replaced in hardware has been diminished somewhat – Firmware updates may be applied by patching using the Amiga's SetPatch-command, which patches the Kickstart with newer revisions at runtime during system boot.
 That was until 2018 when Hyperion Entertainment (license holder to AmigaOS 3.1) released AmigaOS 3.1.4 with an updated Kickstart ROM to go with it.